-- Driving Tours (self-guided) Wander around these country roads admiring “barn quilts,” old homesteads, waterfalls, and great mountain vistas!
+- Driving Tours (self-guided) Wander around these country roads admiring “barn quilts,” old homesteads, and mountain vistas!
 Additional information and maps are in the cabin “Welcome” binder.

-- Hot Springs Spa – Soak in naturally hot mineral water along Spring Creek and the French Broad River, or relax with a soothing massage!
+- Hot Springs Spa where you can soak in naturally hot mineral water overlooking Spring Creek and the French Broad River or relax with a soothing massage!

 - Marshall (pop approx. 900) is the Madison County seat.
 Walk along Main Street through downtown where you’ll find a mix of restaurants and shops including Flow (artist-owned gallery), Mad Co.
 Brew House (Madison County’s first brewery), Old Marshal Jail (hotel, bar, deli and market), Star Diner (5-Star meals!), The Sweet Monkey Bakery (currently take-out only), Madison Natural Foods, Zuma Coffee (much more than a coffee shop), and the 100-year-old family run Penland & Sons Department Store.
 Blannahassett Island is a short walk or drive over the French Broad River.
 Once there you can explore the ½ mile nature trail around the island.

 - Mingus Mill is a half-mile north of the Oconaluftee Visitor Center.
 Built in 1886, this historic grist mill uses a water-powered turbine instead of a water wheel to power all the machinery in the building.
 Located at its original site, Mingus Mill stands as a tribute to the test of time.